keedio/storm-hue/README.md

-Kafka-HUE: Apache Kafka HUE Application
+Storm-HUE: Apache Storm HUE Application
 =======================================

-Kafka-HUE is a [HUE](http://www.gethue.com) application to admin and manage a pool of [Apache Storm](http://storm.apache.org/) topologies.
+Storm-HUE is a [HUE](http://www.gethue.com) application to admin and manage a pool of [Apache Storm](http://storm.apache.org/) topologies.

 Requirements
 ------------